Chapter 8. Configuring a Basic Overcloud using Pre-Provisioned Nodes

 When scaling up the overcloud with pre-provisioned nodes, you need to configure the orchestration agent on each node to correspond to the director’s node count.

-The general process for scaling up the nodes is:
+The general process for scaling up pre-provisioned nodes includes the following steps:

-- Prepare the new pre-provisioned nodes as per the Requirements.
+- Prepare the new pre-provisioned nodes according to the Requirements.

 - Scale up the nodes.
-See Chapter 11, Scaling the Overcloud for these instructions.
+See Chapter 13, Scaling overcloud nodes for these instructions.

 Scaling Down Pre-Provisioned Nodes

-When scaling down the overcloud with pre-provisioned nodes, follow the scale down instructions as normal as shown in Chapter 11, Scaling the Overcloud.
+When scaling down the overcloud with pre-provisioned nodes, follow the scale down instructions as normal as shown in Chapter 13, Scaling overcloud nodes.

-In most scaling operations, you need to obtain the UUID value of the node to pass to
+In most scaling operations, you must obtain the UUID value of the node to pass to

 openstack overcloud node delete.
 To obtain this UUID, list the resources for the specific role: